Ayuei/rustencrypter/README.md

-# rustencrypter
+# rustencrypter-cli
-An encryption tool for directories and files written purely in Rust.
+An encryption cli tool for directories and files written purely in Rust.
 Uses AES-GCM with 128 bit encryption.

 ## Installation
 ```bash